 Kosmides, who is a survivor of gender-based violence, is working towards having Garbo as a resource for all women to utilize.
 Nearly 57% of online dating users who identify as women report being harassed online by explicit images from other users.
 Providing women with the option to pursue a background check with a potential romantic partner provides an extra layer of security, as well as peace of mind.

-Building a culture in any industry around trust is essential to provide people in those communities with safety and security.
-Tinder expanding its options to provide users peace of mind through its partnership with Garbo is taking a step forward to protecting the users on online dating platforms.
+Building a culture of trust is essential in any industry in order to provide people in those communities with a sense of safety and security.
+Through its partnership with Garbo, Tinder is taking a step forward by protecting the users on its online dating platforms.

 See how innovative background screening solutions through Certn can help you take a step forward into the global trust economy.
 Contact us today for your free enterprise demo.